Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Our Approach

-Compared to traditional pipelines of feature matching, LoFTR distinguishes itself by not replying on artificial descriptors and instead leveraging image pairs as input.
-By leveraging the global vision provided by Transformers and employing a coarse-to-fine refinement module, LoFTR is capable of generating dense matches even in low-texture areas, where traditional feature detectors or other deep learning methods \citep{superpoint} tend to struggle.
-Subsequently, an outlier rejection method is employed to mitigate the impact of noise:
+Compared to traditional feature matching pipelines, LoFTR differentiates itself by not responding on artificial descriptors and instead leveraging image pairs as input.
+Using the global vision provided by Transformers and employing a coarse-to-fine refinement module, LoFTR is capable of generating dense matches even in low-texture areas, where traditional feature detectors or other deep learning methods \citep{superpoint} tend to struggle.

-where $m_{i,j}^{intra}$ and $m_{i,j}^{inter}$ are the motion vectors of the corresponding features in intra and inter frames respectively. $M$ is the number of features processed by the estimator.